Peter-Nhan/Peter-Nhan.github.io/_posts/2021-12-14-Wise_Telegram_Python.md

 For this blog, I want to focus on the basic functionality.
 I want to be informed when the AUD to USD exchange rate hit my target.
 So that I can manually trigger the conversion.
 I want Telegram app to send me an alert when the target has reached.
 I also want to set my target through the Telegram App and have python check the exchange rate every 10 minutes (can be modified) and have the ability to turn off the alert via the Telegram App as well.
-There is a Wise API to trigger the currency conversion for you but I am not so brave yet. <i class="fa-face-smile-tongue"></i>
+There is a Wise API to trigger the currency conversion for you but I am not so brave yet.
+<i class="far fa-grin-beam-sweat"></i>

 ***
 ### My Setup